motion/orbit/notes/next-umed.md

       - [ ] migration to automatically add that postgres source
       - [ ] find icon, add it to frontend code so you can configure it like Website Crawler
     - thats all for now, i will then build a simple app that lets us explore it easily

+- easier migration story:

+  - [ ] way to add a column to models without needing them to be recreated
+  - [ ] in our "model startup failed, recovery" script, lets
+    - [ ] dump models to JSON file in the dataDir directory so they are backed up
+    - [ ] re-create tables using new schema (but see if maybe default values changed)
+    - [ ] try and use that dumbed JSON to re-set up models using
+    - [ ] if it fails just leave a comment for me i'll pick it up